Abe-E/State-and-County-Level-Public-Health-Analysis-Using-SQL/README.md

 *Interpretation*

 The top 5 counties with the highest incidence of lung and bronchus cancer were Cheyenne, Baca, Lincoln, Prowers, and Fremont.
 The most striking incidence of lung cancer is in Cheyenne, with 67 more cases than the state average of 37.
-Though there are numerous risk factors associated with developing lung and bronchus cancer, additional research into these county’s allowed for a couple of theories.
+Though there are numerous risk factors associated with developing lung and bronchus cancer, additional research into these counties allowed for a couple of theories.
 Firstly, elevated tobacco use in frontier counties such as Baca, Prowers, and Lincoln in comparison to the state average may explain the higher incidence rates.
 Secondly, rural counties also have fewer opportunities for early lung cancer screenings due to a lack of access to specialized healthcare facilities.
 Lastly, these five counties share lower median household incomes and higher poverty rates than the state average.
 Socioeconomic status is deeply intertwined with tobacco use, health insurance, and increased occupational exposures to carcinogens.
-Future solutions include an increase in screening programs and greater healthcare equality in these areas.
+Future solutions may include an increase in screening programs and greater healthcare equality in these areas.